MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddphysicalconnections.md

 ### -param ConnectionsCount

-TBD - The number of physical connections that will be added to the circuit.
-This is a TBD zero / one based count.
+The number of physical connections that will be added to the circuit.
+This is a one based count.

 ## -returns